arnavk/ThePythonDiffFormatter/README.md

 ## How does this even work?

 You need to install [GitGutter](https://github.com/jisaacks/GitGutter) and [Python PEP8 Autoformat](https://bitbucket.org/StephaneBunel/pythonpep8autoformat/src).
 Yes, I know that isn't ideal and in a future version, I'd like this project to be completely standalone.
-I hope to get to that when I have some free time.
-(Contributions welcome)
+I hope to get to that when I have some free time (Contributions welcome).
+Until then, this project will stand on the shoulders of these giants.
+It would not have been possible without them.